JSJ decompositions and polytopes for two-generator one-relator groups: JSJ-theory and algebraically hyperbolic groups

+A torsion-free group is \emph{algebraically hyperbolic}, written \CSA{}, if it is commutative-transitive and contains no subgroups of the form $H\rtimes\mathbb{Z}$ with $H$ non-trivial locally cyclic.
+We are interested in algebraically hyperbolic groups because torsion-free one-relator groups are algebraically hyperbolic if and only if they are \BS{}-free \cite[Theorem B]{gardam2021algebraically}, and because we can readily study their \ZC{}-JSJ decompositions, or equivalently (by torsion-free-ness) their \Z{}-JSJ decompositions.

+The results in this section and at the start of the next are already known for hyperbolic groups, so the reader who is only interested in hyperbolic groups may skip to Proposition \ref{prop:RGZmaxJSJ} of Section \ref{sec:TwoGenJSJ}.

-A \emph{CSA group} is a group $G$ with the property that every maximal abelian subgroup of $G$ is malnormal.
-A \emph{\CSA{} group} is a CSA group where every non-trivial abelian subgroup is infinite cyclic.
-We are interested in \CSA{} groups because, as we shall soon see, RG groups are \CSA{}, and because we can readily study their \Z{}-JSJ decompositions.
-The starting point for this study is the existing theory of JSJ decompositions of CSA groups \cite[Theorem 9.5]{Guirardel2017JSJ}.
+A group $G$ is called \emph{CSA} (for \emph{conjugately separated abelian}) if every maximal abelian subgroup of $G$ is malnormal.
+Algebraically hyperbolic groups are CSA \cite[Theorem D]{gardam2021algebraically}, and so our starting point for the study of their \Z{}-JSJ decompositions is the existing theory of JSJ decompositions of CSA groups \cite[Theorem 9.5]{Guirardel2017JSJ}.
+(The notation \CSA{} comes from the fact that a torsion-free group is algebraically hyperbolic if and only if it is a CSA group where every non-trivial abelian subgroup is locally infinite cyclic, i.e.\ CSA and abelian subgroups embed into $(\mathbb{Q}, +)$).

 We have kept this section short, and only prove the few results we need.
 In particular, we focus on \CSA{} groups rather than CSA groups, and we only prove that \Z{}-JSJ decompositions exist under certain conditions.
 We suspect that this section can be extended into a complete \Z{}-JSJ theory for CSA groups.
-As these results are already known for hyperbolic groups, the reader who is only interested in hyperbolic groups may skip this section.